haomin1996/SimpleKernal/README.md

 3. Start the VM.
 GRUB should load and the screen will display the message from the kernel.

-The kernel simply writes `Hello from SimpleKernel!` to VGA text memory and then loops forever.
+The kernel now displays a small command prompt.
+It waits for keyboard input and echoes each line you type.